 And Saul attacked the Amalekites, from Havilah all the way to Shur, which is east of Egypt.
 He also took Agag king of the Amalekites alive, and utterly destroyed all the people with the edge of the sword.
 But Saul and the people spared Agag and the best of the sheep, the oxen, the fatlings, the lambs, and all that was good, and were unwilling to utterly destroy them.
 But everything despised and worthless, that they utterly destroyed.

 i.
-Whey did Saul take Agag king of the Amalekites alive?
-“Saul spared Agag, either out of a foolish pit for the goodliness of his person, which Josephus notes; or for his respect to his royal majesty, in the preservation of which he thought himself concerned; or for the glory of his triumph.”
+Why did Saul take Agag king of the Amalekites alive?
+"Saul spared Agag, either out of a foolish pity for the goodliness of his person, which Josephus notes; or for his respect to his royal majesty, in the preservation of which he thought himself concerned; or for the glory of his triumph."
 (Poole)

 ii.
 "If Saul spare Agag, the people will take liberty to spare the best of the spoil . . . the sins of the great command imitation."
 (Trapp)

 b.
-As well, Saul and the people spared Agag and the best of the sheep, the oxen, the fatlings, the lambs, and all that was good, and were unwilling to utterly destroy them.
-God had clearly commanded in 1 Samuel 15:3, that every ox and sheep, camel and donkey was to be destroyed also, and Saul didn’t do this.
+Saul and the people spared Agag and the best of the sheep, the oxen, the fatlings, the lambs, and all that was good, and were unwilling to utterly destroy them: God clearly commanded in 1 Samuel 15:3 that every ox and sheep, camel and donkey was to be destroyed and Saul didn't do this.

 i.
 In a normal war in the ancient world, armies were freely permitted to plunder their conquered foes.
-This is how the army was often paid.
-Why was it wrong here?
-It was wrong for anyone in Israel to benefit from the war against the Amalekites, because it was an appointed judgment from God.
-This was just as wrong if a hangman were to empty the pockets of the man he has just executed for murder.
+This was often how the army was paid.
+But it was wrong for anyone in Israel to benefit from the war against the Amalekites, because it was an appointed judgment from God.
+This was just as wrong as a hangman emptying the pockets of the man he just executed for murder.

 c.
-As well, they were careful to keep the best for themselves, but everything despised and worthless, that they utterly destroyed.
-They took the care to make sure that they took home the best, and we can imagine they were all pleased with what they had gained after the battle.
+Everything despised and worthless, that they utterly destroyed: They were careful to keep the best for themselves.
+We can imagine they were all pleased with what they gained after the battle.

 i.
-This perhaps was worst of all, because Israel was not reflecting God’s heart in His judgment.
-When they came home happy and excited because of what they gained from the battle, they implied there was something joyful or happy in the midst of God’s judgment.
-This dishonored God, who brings His judgment reluctantly and without pleasure, longing that men would have repented instead.
+This perhaps was worst of all, because Israel did not show God's heart in judgment.
+When they came home happy and excited because of what they gained from the battle, they implied there was something joyful or happy about God's judgment.
+This dishonored God, who brings His judgment reluctantly and without pleasure, longing that men would repent instead.

 ii.
 "Partial obedience is complete disobedience.
 Saul and his men obeyed as far as suited them; that is to say, they did not obey God at all, but their own inclinations, both in sparing the good and destroying the worthless.
 What was not worth carrying off was destroyed, - not because of the command, but to save trouble."
 (Maclaren)